koyeongmin/PINet_new/README.md

 - csaps (for spline fitting)

 ## Dataset (TuSimple)
-This code is developed on tuSimple dataset.
 You can download the dataset from https://github.com/TuSimple/tusimple-benchmark/issues/3.
 We recommand to make below structure.

     dataset
       |